- Forecast annual budget : Forecast annual budget

 Definition : Forecast annual budget

 Accounting document intended to evaluate the income and expenses necessary for the maintenance and management of the building for the next financial year, based on the amounts of previous years and anticipated developments.
 Presented in the form of a table, this document compiles, at the beginning of the accounting year, all the planned expenses of a co-ownership and the sums to be paid into the administration fund, the contingency fund and the self-insurance fund.
 However, if the expenses incurred in previous years are not representative of the real needs of the co-ownership, the estimated budget may be established on the basis of estimated data that may take into account other factors such as comparable data from surrounding buildings, the contingency fund study or the maintenance logbook.
 The estimated budget must be attached to the notice of calling for the annual meeting of the co-owners.
 Although article 1087 of the Civil Code of Quebec provides for this obligation only for the annual meeting, it is also required to attach the provisional budget to the notice calling a special meeting.
 Remember that the board of directors shall consult the meeting of co-owners before deciding on any special contribution to common expenses.

 Le budget prévisionnel est essentiel à tout syndicat de copropriétaires, afin que ce dernier puisse assumer ses charges financières annuelles.

-At our last Annual General Meeting, the Board of Directors presented the estimated budget for the coming year.
+At our last Annual Meeting, the Board of Directors presented the estimated budget for the coming year.
 This budget provided for a substantial increase of the common expenses, as significant work was to be carried out during the year to upgrade the elevator.
-Everyone did not agree with this decision, and the budget was passed!
+Many co-owners did not agree with this decision, but the budget was passed anyway!
 I really had the impression that during this meeting, the will of a majority of co-owners was not taken into consideration.